-OK, so you just shelled out a ton of money for a new website, you launched – and to your dismay you have nothing in terms of customers or sales.
-I have clients that I launched a year ago who are disappointed in their lack of sales and questioned whether it was the website design.
+So you just shelled out a ton of money for a new website, you launched – and to your dismay you have nothing in terms of customers or sales.

-That is what made me write this in a newsletter!
-I work hard at creating designs that work with your niche, that are clean and easy to navigate for consumers and that contain the latest in terms of design aesthetics.
+At 2 Dogs Media we work hard at creating website designs that work with your niche, that are clean and easy to navigate for visitors and that contain the latest in terms of design aesthetics and usability techniques.

 - Have you had the site optimized for SEO? (and remember this is an ONGOING necessity not a one time service)